rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added an option about the behavior of maximum HP calculation to the stats ini file
 >Added 3 new attribute type values to get_window_attribute script functions
 >Added additional universal opcodes sfall_func7 and sfall_func8 (compile.exe and int2ssl.exe in the modders pack are also updated)
->Added a new mode to NPC combat control mod to let you order party members to attack specified targets instead of controlling them directly
+>Added a new mode to NPC combat control mod that lets you use the command cursor to specify targets for party members to attack in combat
 >Added an auto-close containers mod to the example mods in the modders pack
 >Added snd2acm_fix.exe (snd2acm with a fix wrapper) to the modders pack for writing the correct sample rate and channel info from WAV files to ACM format
 >New script functions: interface_overlay